syncfusion-content/maui-docs/MAUI/DatePicker/commands.md

 ---
 layout: post
 title: Events in .NET MAUI DatePicker control | Syncfusion
-description: Learn here all about the Command support in Syncfusion .NET MAUI Picker (SfDatePicker) control and more details.
+description: Learn here all about the Command support in Syncfusion .NET MAUI Date Picker (SfDatePicker) control and more details.
 platform: maui
 control: SfDatePicker
 documentation: ug